bobbybabra/collection/README.md

 };

 var lines = new Collection([vertex_a, vertex_b]);

+// select all the models where model.value.x <= 5
 var short_x = lines.where({'value.x': lines.max(5)})
 // will return a new Collection([vertex_b])

+// select all the models where model.color.r is within 200 and 255 included
 var redish = lines.where({'value.color.r': lines.within(200,255)})
 // will return a new Collection([vertex_a])
 ```